Recognising Hay Fever Allergies

 Taking action early

 You’re right to be less afraid of hay fever than Covid-19, but it’s still a nasty burden.
 32% said their excitement for lockdown lifting was dampened by it coinciding with peak pollen season.
 Who can blame them?
-Nobody wants to spend Summer managing annoying symptoms.
+Nobody wants to spend the Summer managing annoying symptoms.

 The best way to prevent severe hay fever is to recognise and treat symptoms before they get worse.
 One solution is to avoid going outside on days of high pollen.
 Another is to take antihistamines in the morning to lessen the impact of allergens.
 You may also want to avoid grass pollen, which is especially prevalent in Summer.